2021–22 UEFA Europa League qualifying: Format

-Each tie is played over two legs, with each team playing one leg at home.
-The team that scores more goals on aggregate over the two legs advance to the next round.
-If the aggregate score is level at the end of normal time of the second leg, the away goals rule is no longer applied starting from this season.
-To decide the winner of the tie, extra time is played, and if the same number of goals are scored by both teams during extra time, the tie is decided by a penalty shoot-out.
+Each tie was played over two legs, with each team playing one leg at home.
+The team that scored more goals on aggregate over the two legs advanced to the next round.
+If the aggregate score was level at the end of normal time of the second leg, the away goals rule was no longer applied starting from this season.
+To decide the winner of the tie, extra time was played, and if the same number of goals were scored by both teams during extra time, the tie was decided by a penalty shoot-out.

 Schedule

-The schedule of the competition is as follows (all draws are held at the UEFA headquarters in Nyon, Switzerland).
+The schedule of the competition was as follows (all draws were held at the UEFA headquarters in Nyon, Switzerland).